-As of December 31, 2021, we had \$277,583 available to us outside the trust account to fund our working capital requirements.
-On April 1, 2022, we issued to our sponsor an unsecured promissory note in the amount of up to \$500,000, which may be drawn down from time to time until we complete our initial business combination for general working capital purposes, as further described in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments."
-We believe that the funds available to us outside of the trust account will be sufficient to allow us to operate for at least the 24 months following the closing of our initial public offering; however, we cannot assure you that our estimate is accurate.
+As of December 31, 2022, we had \$72,923 available to us outside the trust account to fund our working capital requirements.
+On each of April 1, 2022 and June 6, 2022, we issued an unsecured promissory note in the amount of up to \$500,000 to our sponsor; on December 14, 2022, we issued an unsecured promissory note in the amount of up to \$325,000 to Tidjane Thiam, the Company's Executive Chairman, Adam Gishen, the Company's Chief Executive Officer, Edward Zeng, a director of the Company, and Abhishek Bhatia, a board observer of the Company (collectively, the "Convertible Notes").
+The Convertible Notes may be drawn down from time to time until we complete our initial business combination for general working capital purposes, as further described in "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
+In addition, on February 28, 2023, we issued to our sponsor an unsecured promissory note in the amount of up to \$2,100,000, \$1,600,000 of which was drawn down immediately, \$400,000 of which may be drawn down, with the mutual consent of us and our sponsor, if we wish to extend the date by which we will consummate a business combination beyond June 2, 2023, and \$100,000 of which may be drawn down on an as-needed basis at the discretion of our sponsor, to be used for general working capital purposes, as further described in "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Promissory Note."
+We believe that the funds available to us outside of the trust account will be sufficient to allow us to operate for at least the Extension Period; however, we cannot assure you that our estimate is accurate.
 Of the funds available to us, we could use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
 We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent or merger agreements designed to keep target businesses from "shopping" around for transactions with other companies or investors on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
 If we entered into a letter of intent or merger agreement where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.